Frans-Willem/node-PostgresClient/README.md

 	BEGIN TRANSACTION;
 	UPDATE table SET x=x+1 WHERE y=0;
 	UPDATE table SET z=z+1 WHERE x=1;
-	COMMIT;
+	COMMIT TRANSACTION;

-While making sure that no other queries will be interspersed with it by using a block, as well as doing a ROLLBACK if any command goes wrong.
+While making sure that no other queries will be interspersed with it by using a block, as well as doing a ROLLBACK TRANSACTION; if any command goes wrong.

 ## Query callbacks
 A callback can be a simple function, in which case it should be of the form: